 On reaching the higher side of Manaslu, facing constant views of high snow-capped peaks with majestic Mt.
 Manaslu.
 Staying in lovely village lodges and guest houses, as well with time to explore around to soak into local cultures.

 For the wonderful adventure Manaslu Circuit Trek, choose the best seasons of the year.
 The most favorable time and high seasons are spring and autumn/fall, where days are bright and sunny.
-Pack the right necessary gear according to the season, after booking with Vertex Holiday.
-As well as collect important details and information regarding the trekking with dos and don’ts.
+Pack the right necessary gear according to the season after booking with Vertex Holiday as well as collect important details and information regarding the trekking with dos and don’ts.

-Starting the walk from Machha-Khola village, after spending an overnight completing a long drive from Kathmandu or Pokhara.
+Starting the walk from Machha-Khola village after spending an overnight completing a long drive from Kathmandu or Pokhara.
 The trail follows the Budi Gandaki River for some days, leaving the low sub-tropical farmland and villages.
 As the walk leads you to cooler hills at Jagat village, the entrance point for Restricted Area around high Manaslu Valley.

 From Jagat village on an uphill trail to a nice village of Philim, and then heading to much cooler high areas.
 As the climb leads through Deng, Namrung villages within a lovely forest of rhododendron and pine trees.
 The climb leads to Budhi Gandaki River and then down and ups coming across the same river on reaching Lo-Gaon.

-After Sama-Gaon towards Larke-La Pass, on spending overnights at last village of Samdo then reaching Dharmasala.
+After Sama-Gaon towards Larke-La Pass, spending overnights at the last village of Samdo, then reaching Dharmasala.
 The base of Larke-La Pass is at the end of Manaslu Valley and Gorkha district, the place also called Larke Phedi.
 A small settlement with few simple and basic lodges for travelers and trekkers.
 In high and busy seasons, sometimes the trekkers have to spend overnights in a tented camp near the lodge.

 Next, early morning carrying pack lunch for the long day’s walk uphill to Larke-La pass.
 The highest spot of the adventure at 5,106 m / 16, 752 feet, rewards a spectacular panorama of a mountain range.
 After a tough effort and long climb to the top of Larke-La, overlooking glorious views of snow-capped peaks.